Shopify/polaris/polaris.shopify.com/content/content/inclusive-language.md

 Complete this 3 question survey to get started

-Enter your email address and password

 #### Don’t

 Take a second to fill out this easy questionnaire

-Just put in your email address to get started

 <!-- end -->